 The outpouring of support following the death of keen fundraiser, 30 year old Claire Squires, was overwhelming and resulted in an unprecedented amount of money being donated to Samaritans in her name.

-We have been completely overwhelmed by the support we have received over the past few months since we lost Claire.
 The money donated in Claire’s memory leaves us lost for words and it has been a great comfort to know that Claire touched so many people.

 She would have been excited to know that so much money had been raised, and we have worked so hard to make sure that it is being used the way Claire would have wanted.

 Thank you to everyone who donated, no amount of money can ever bring Claire back but we can hopefully make a real difference and leave a lasting legacy for my beautiful daughter.

 Claire’s family have set up a charity in her memory, The Squires Effect, to carry on her passion for fundraising.